IgorLevinX/Flight-Company/README.md

+## Flight Comapny REST project

-## Flight Comapny REST project using python Flask for server side, HTML with Jinja2 for client side and PostgreSQL for database
+### Flight Comapny REST project using python Flask for server side, HTML with Jinja2 for client side and PostgreSQL for database

 ### Project Summary
 The project contain a main app.py file that starts the Flask server and has all the main functions and requests.